 Stay in Burleigh Heads if you are interested in wildlife parks and reserves, you prefer a quieter beach, you are interested in history and culture, you are planning to watch or take part in a sporting event, you like to stay in a more residential area.

-Best Hotels in Gold Coast Burleigh Heads
+Best Places to Stay in Gold Coast Burleigh Heads

 8. Miami Beach, a cool place in Gold Coast with pristine beach